tdefise/Docker_NginxAccessDenied/README.md

 ![webpage](img/webpage.png)

-The purpose of this project is educational only, the goal is to :
+The purpose of this project is educational only, the goal is to:
  - Maintain an Nginx webserver
  - Secure an Nginx webserver
  - Gain experience with Docker